frontenddogma/web-development-glossary/manuscript/l.md

 : → Linux, Apache, MySQL, PHP/Perl/Python

 LAN
-: → Local Area Network
+: → Local area network

 Landing page
 : A single web page that appears in response to clicking on an search-optimized search result, online advertisement, or marketing promotion.
 The landing page will usually display directed sales copy that is a logical extension of the advertisement, search result, or link.
 Landing pages are used for lead generation.
 The actions that a visitor takes on a landing page is what determines an advertiser’s conversion rate.
 A landing page may be part of a microsite or a single page within an organization’s main website.&nbsp;[†](#w-landing-page)